 The aim of Bitcoin ETFs is to give mainstream investors who are not comfortable trading cryptocurrency access to bitcoin via a vehicle with which they are familiar.

 Why is a Bitcoin ETF important?

-Well, Bitcoin isn’t the easiest asset to deal with.
-Custody, for example, can cause some serious headaches for a large institution.
-After all, Goldman Sachs won’t just plug a hardware wallet into a laptop and YOLO (transfer) $2B of Bitcoin on it.
-Large financial institutions don’t operate in the same way as individual investors, and they need a complex regulatory framework and financial plumbing to be able to participate in this space.
+Bitcoin isn’t the easiest asset to handle.
+Custody, for example, can cause serious headaches for a large institution.
+After all, Goldman Sachs won’t just plug a hardware wallet into a laptop and transfer $2 billion worth of Bitcoin to it.
+Large financial institutions don’t operate the way individual investors do — they need a complex regulatory framework and financial plumbing to be able to participate in this space.

 A brief overview of Bitcoin ETFs

 When people talk about Bitcoin ETFs, they’re usually referring to ETFs on the US markets.
 However, ETFs exist on many different markets.
 For example, the first Bitcoin ETF, the Purpose Bitcoin ETF, was launched on the Canadian stock market and trades on the Toronto Stock Exchange under the ticker BTCC.

 Still, for a long time, most eyes were on US regulators and whether or not they would allow for a US Bitcoin ETF.
 Finally, in October 2021, the US Securities and Exchange Commission (SEC) accepted an application to list the ProShares Bitcoin Strategy ETF (BITO) on the NYSE.

 Historically, most applications were rejected due to volatility, the unregulated nature of the Bitcoin markets, and their apparent liability to market manipulation.
 While these are valid concerns to some extent, they are probably also applicable to many other financial markets that already have ETFs.